Donald Trump asks Kim Jong Un to meet him at the DMZ | DW | 29.06.2019

-Months after talks with Pyongyang broke down, President Donald Trump said he would like to visit the demilitarized zone and "shake hands" with the North Korean leader.
-Trump refered to the DMZ as a "real border."
+Months after talks with Pyongyang broke down, Donald Trump said he would like to visit the demilitarized zone and "shake hands" with the North Korean leader.
+North Korea said the meeting would be "meaningful."

 US President Donald Trump said on Saturday that he would be willing to meet with Kimg Jong Un in the demilitarized zone (DMZ) with South Korea.
 He made the comments from the G20 summit in Osaka, Japan.